 - 8. Conclusions.
 This work provides three main contributions. - 1.
 The improved Schur-Padé algorithm with sharper underlying error analysis.
 Our experiments show that the improved algorithm is more accurate and often more efficient (by up to 40 percent for our test problems) than the original algorithm of [25]. - 2.
 An extension of the improved Schur-Padé algorithm that also computes the Fréchet derivative.
 We have shown this algorithm to be superior in accuracy to and at least as efficient as alternative techniques.
-The fact that the Fréchet derivative computation in Algorithm 4.2 is based on an error bound that is strictly valid only for the $A^t$ computation itself (see section 4.1) does not affect the accuracy of the computed Fréchet derivatives in our experiments (as was found analogously for the matrix logarithm in [5]). - 3.
+The fact that the Fréchet derivative computation in Algorithm 4.2 is based on an error bound that is strictly valid only for the A^t computation itself (see section 4.1) does not affect the accuracy of the computed Fréchet derivatives in our experiments (as was found analogously for the matrix logarithm in [5]). - 3.
 The real arithmetic versions of the improved and extended algorithms for real data.
 These bring a significant improvement in accuracy over the complex versions, run at twice the speed, and need only half the intermediate storage.

-Finally, it is worth emphasizing that when $1/t = q \in \mathbb{Z}$ , our algorithms are very competitive with algorithms specialized to the matrix qth root problem, as is shown here, in further tests we have conducted that are not reported here, and in [25], [30].
-Moreover, our algorithms have an operation count independent of q, unlike most algorithms for the qth root problem [9], [20], [24, Chap.
-7], [30], and this is significant for applications requiring a large q, such as the optic applications in [33] in which $q = 10^5$ .
+Finally, it is worth emphasizing that when $1/t = q \in \mathbb{Z}$, our algorithms are very competitive with algorithms specialized to the matrix qth root problem, as is shown here, in further tests we have conducted that are not reported here, and in [25], [30].
+Moreover, our algorithms have an operation count independent of q, unlike most algorithms for the qth root problem [10], [20], [24, Chap.
+7], [30], and this is significant for applications requiring a large q, such as the optic applications in [34] in which q can be as large as 10^5 .